stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

   they will be!
 - Instructors are learning to teach.
 This also takes motivation.
 Deliberative practice, seeking feedback, and reflecting on mistakes in the context of your own busy work life is a challenge.
-  What will keep you energized to stay engaged with your learning process?
+  What will keep you energised to stay engaged with your learning process?

+---

 ## Giving feedback for live coding examples